cgreenhalgh/music-hub/docs/designnotes.md

 - show one or two performances as appropriate
 - show past performances as appropriate that performance

+There should be an option to reset the app live performance state.
+This will:
+- delete the relevant entries from the app Redis (which links from muzicodes)

 There should be a music-performance-manager (MPM) configuration file download for each performance (or pair of linked performances).
 This will:
 - include the unique performance GUID(s)
 - include the appropriate archive upload URL and credentials